Jenna Dewan Shows Off Insane Physique & Killer Dance Moves In New Instagram Video

 In honor of @stepupseries season 2, i put the dancing shoes back on and danced with the star @jadebug98!
 2 step up girls, one video☺️ I found Jade a long time ago and have always thought she was amazing and SO FIERCE????????✨ we had a blast shooting this and dancing to @kylehanagami choreography.
 Let me know what you think, full video in my bio!

 Dewan’s daughter, Everly, has inherited her mother’s high energy and ever-moving spirit.
-On a recent trip to Disneyland, Dewan caught an adorable moment of her daughter’s on camera, as five year old bounced around and waved excitedly at her role model, Tinker Bell.
+On a recent trip to Disneyland, Dewan caught an adorable moment of her daughter’s on camera, as the 5-year-old bounced around and waved excitedly at her role model, Tinker Bell.
 Everly rocked a fairy costume, complete with wings and a magic wand, and even wore Tinker Bell’s infamous topknot.

 Fans of Dewan and Chynoweth can catch the entire video on YouTube, and, of course, can keep an eye out on their social media accounts for the next round of smooth moves from the talented duo.